ngeor/instarepo/README.md

     Does not work for local git repositories.

 missing_files.must_have_readme

-    Ensures that the repo has a readme file missing_files.must_have_editor_config
+    Ensures that the repo has a readme file.

+    Does not run for locally checked out repositories.

+missing_files.must_have_editor_config
     Ensures an editorconfig file exists missing_files.must_have_git_hub_funding

     Ensures a GitHub funding file exists (.github/FUNDING.yml).
-    The rule will use the FUNDING.yml file from `user-templates/.github/FUNDING.yml`, if one exists.
+    The template file needs to be configured in the configuration file.

+    Does not run for locally checked out repositories.

 missing_files.must_have_git_ignore
     Ensures a .gitignore file exists